 But before you can join Hawaii’s thriving medical assisting profession, you’ll need to ensure you’re prepared with the right blend of training and education.
 Here are the steps you’ll need to take:

 |Earn National Certification|

 |Pursue a Career in Medical Assisting|

-Therefore, as a medical assistant in Hawaii, you may perform tasks such as:
+As a medical assistant in Hawaii, you may perform tasks like these: